Eritrean Highlights

 A major trading hub in days gone by, Massawa has seen many conquerors and invaders, from Turks and Egyptians to the British and Italians.
 It has a reputation for being one of the hottest places on the continent.
 Walking among the narrow streets of the old town is the best way to appreciate the Moorish architecture of the buildings, and highlights include the old headquarters of the Bank of Italy and the Palace of the Governor.
 Throughout the town, but especially on these buildings you will see the signs left by the liberation war.

-Day 8 - Qohaito
+Day 7-8 - Qohaito - Asmara

 Qohaito

 Qohaito was once a major city in the Horn of Africa, dating back to before the Axumite Empire of the ancient world.
-Most of its ruins have yet to be excavated, but one can see the remains of an old dam, the ruins of the palace of King Saba, and other buildings dotted around the site.
+Most of its ruins have yet to be excavated, but one can see the remains of an old dam, the ruins of the palace of King Saba, and other buildings dotted around the site

 Day 9 - Asmara